-Over the coming few weeks we’ll be providing some practical technical insights and advice on typical problems we encounter in working with many complex data pipelines.
-Is this blog we’ll talk to multi-tenant cluster contention issues.
+Over the coming few weeks, we’ll provide some practical technical insights and advice on typical problems we encounter in working with many complex data pipelines.
+In this blog, we’ll talk about multi-tenant cluster contention issues.
 Check back in for future topics.

 Modern data clusters are becoming increasingly commonplace and essential to your business.
-Typically a wide variety of workloads run on a single cluster, which can make it a nightmare to manage and operate, similar to managing traffic in a busy city.
-We feel the pain of the operations folks out there who have to manage Spark, Hive, Impala and Kafka apps running on the same cluster where they have to worry about each app’s resource requirements, the time distribution of the cluster workloads, the priority levels of each app or user, and then make sure everything runs like a predictable well-oiled machine.
+However, a wide variety of workloads typically run on a single cluster, making it a nightmare to manage and operate, similar to managing traffic in a busy city.
+We feel the pain of the operations folks out there who have to manage Spark, Hive, Impala, and Kafka apps running on the same cluster where they have to worry about each app’s resource requirements, the time distribution of the cluster workloads, the priority levels of each app or user, and then make sure everything runs like a predictable well-oiled machine.

-We at Unravel have a unique perspective on this kind of thorny problem since we spend countless hours, day in and day out, studying the behavior of giant production clusters in the discovery of insights into how to improve performance, predictability and stability.
-Whether it is a thousand node Hadoop cluster running batch jobs, or a five hundred node Spark cluster running AI, ML or some type of advanced, real-time, analytics.
+We at Unravel have a unique perspective on this kind of thorny problem since we spend countless hours, day in and day out, studying the behavior of giant production clusters in the discovery of insights into how to improve performance, predictability, and stability whether it is a thousand node Hadoop cluster running batch jobs, or a five hundred node Spark cluster running AI, ML or some advanced, real-time, analytics.
 Or, more likely, 1000 nodes of Hadoop, connected via a 50 node Kafka cluster to a 500 node Spark cluster for processing.
-What could possibly go wrong?
+What could go wrong?

 As you are most likely painfully well aware, plenty!
 Here are some of the most common problems that we see in the field: